Skip to content

 --config ~/audit.toml

 The node connects only to the seed, syncs, validates every block, and serves nothing back.
-Useful for verifying chain integrity from cold.
+Suitable for verifying chain integrity from cold.